AlbertoRodriguez4/AlbertoRodriguez4/README.md

   I consider myself a dedicated and hardworking developer who always gives 100% in every project.
 My curiosity and eagerness to learn drive me to constantly explore new technologies and improve my skills.
 I believe    that clean code, scalability, and maintainability are key to building great software.

 🌱 What I'm Currently Doing:
-· Studying Web Application Development to further enhance my knowledge.
+<p>· Studying Web Application Development to further enhance my knowledge.</p>
-· Working on personal and collaborative projects to apply and refine my skills.
+<p>· Working on personal and collaborative projects to apply and refine my skills.</p>
-· Continuously learning and improving, because technology never stops evolving!
+<p>· Continuously learning and improving, because technology never stops evolving!  </p>

   </p>